LeonardoOlmos/bc-final-project/README.md

      pip install -r requirements.txt
  ```
  - Finally you have to open the file with `jupyter-notebooks` or `google-collaboratory` to run it
+ - Before running `v1_0.ipynb` it's necessary to run `encoders, scalers and models`

 ## Main structure
 - Into this repo you will find the next structure

 ```
-├── credit-card-offer
+├── bc-final-project
 │   ├── README.txt
+│   ├── data
+│   ├── encoders
-│   ├── creditcardmarketing.csv
+│   ├── images
-│   ├── creditcardmarketing_db.csv
+│   ├── models
-│   ├── credit_card_offer_classification.ipynb
+│   ├── notebooks
-│   ├── credit_marketing.sql
+│   ├── scalers
 │   ├── requirements.tx
 ```

 * README: File to add docs to the repo
+* data: Folder used to store all those files used as data source anda data ouput.
+* encoders: Folder with small pieces of code used as encoders for the project.
+* images: Folder that stores images required by README file.
-* creditcarmarketing: Dataset used for the analysis
+* models: Folder with small pieces of code used as models for the project.
-* creditcarmarketing_db: File used as data source for my database on MySQL
+* scalers.sql: Folder with small pieces of code used as scalers for the project.
-* credit_card_offer_classification: Notebook with the base code
+* notebooks: Main file with the logic required to run the project.
-* requirements: File with libraries required
+* requirements.txt: File with libraries required to run the project.
-* credit_marketing.sql: Queries required on SQL excercises